SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: Event-Detection Scoring: AUPRC and Delay

 \section{Event-Detection Scoring: AUPRC and Delay}

-We evaluate streaming \emph{event detection} with two complementary measures: (i) area under the precision--recall curve (AUPRC), threshold-free and frame-based; and (ii) \emph{thresholded detection delay} at a single operating point selected on a development stream.
-Online monitors never observe labels; all scoring uses an offline labeled copy of the same streams.
+We evaluate streaming event detection using two complementary measures that capture different aspects of monitor quality.
+AUPRC provides a threshold-free summary of how well the score ranks event vs.\ non-event frames across the full operating range, while thresholded detection delay measures time-to-alert at a single operating point chosen on a development stream and held fixed on evaluation streams.
+In all cases, methods operate online without labels; scoring is performed offline on a labeled copy of the same streams.